-- A provisional Government Grant entitlement of £6.996m and £6.369m for 2011/12 and 2012/13 respectively as announced by the DCLG in December 2010, with phased reductions assumed for future years as detailed in with the Comprehensive Spending Review in October.
-Final confirmation of the 2 year settlement figures will be received in January 2011. - An assumed level of additional government grant in respect of the voluntary council tax freeze for 2011/12, of which the government will fund 2.5% on a recurring basis over the life of the CSR. - The Council Tax Surplus and Taxbase have been calculated and are actual figures - The projections of Council Tax for 2012/13 onwards are indicative only and exclude parish precepts.
+- A Government Grant entitlement of £7.028m and £6.305m for 2011/12 and 2012/13 respectively as confirmed by the DCLG in January 2011, with phased reductions assumed for future years as detailed in with the Comprehensive Spending Review in October. - An assumed level of additional government grant in respect of the voluntary council tax freeze for 2011/12, of which the government will fund 2.5% on a recurring basis over the life of the CSR. - The Council Tax Surplus and Taxbase have been calculated and are actual figures - The projections of Council Tax for 2012/13 onwards are indicative only and exclude parish precepts.